ogayuuki0202/openBOS/README.md

 # openBOS
 openBOS is a library developed to provide open access to various methods of the Background Oriented Schlieren (BOS) method.
 We are also developing software that runs on a GUI for those who do not have Python skills.
-# under construction! don't use codes. we will finish the developing soon.
+# under construction! don't use codes. we will finish  developing soon.

 ## Key Features
 - nothing